Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-3.md

 An authchain is an example of a **zeroth-descendant transaction chain**, or ZDTC.
 This is just a fancy term for the idea of BCMR updates that take place as on-chain transactions in which the first output (identity output) of the previous BCMR update is spent as the first input to create the next identity output.

-This just means that you can always update your BCMR by creating a new transaction which takes the previous first output as an input, and then outputs another output that is followed by an OP_RETURN in the proper format, as discussed above.
+This just means that you can always update your BCMR by creating a new transaction which takes the previous first output as an input (i.e., the identity output or authhead), and then creates a zeroth (identity) output that is followed by an OP_RETURN in the proper format, as discussed above.

 We will perform this update process below in the “Building with BCMR” section, so stand by!